Make a Gift

-The main Oxford University COVID19 Response pages for staff contain the most up to date and detailed information for college and university staff, including guidance on the university’s face coverings policy and information about the Early Alert testing service; home-working and wellbeing support for staff who will be continuing to work remotely, and information about teaching and supporting students under the new arrangements.
+The main Oxford University COVID19 Response pages for staff contain the most up to date and detailed information for college and university staff.

-Please consult the latest updates on the University's Staff COVID-19 pages for information about travel, onsite working, childcare and nursery arrangements under lockdown, and wellbeing support.
+Please consult the latest updates on the University's Staff COVID-19 pages for information about travel, onsite working, teaching and supporting students, and wellbeing.